10 Weird Looking Snakes Across The Globe

 Source: public domain

-This is mostly an arboreal (tree-dwelling) snake which uses its greenness to blend in.
-Its territory includes Vietnam and the far south of China, and it was first discovered in 1897.
-Rhinocerous ratsnakes (Gonyosoma boulengeri) measure 100-160cm, and gravitate towards subtropical rainforests, particularly valleys within rainforests with flowing streams.
+This is mostly an arboreal (tree-dwelling) species, which uses its immense greenness to blend into the forest.
+Rhinocerous ratsnakes (Gonyosoma boulengeri) were first discovered in 1897, and gravitate towards subtropical rainforests, particularly areas near flowing streams in deep rainforest valleys.
 They appear at altitudes of 300 to 1100 metres.

-This snake undergoes many shapeshifting changes, as just after birth (measuring 30cm), they’re a brown-grey.
-At 12 months old they morph into a hard steel grey colour.
-It takes until 24 months before they reach the adult green to green-blue tone.
+Rhinocerous ratsnakes undergo many shapeshifting changes as they age, as they begin life as a brown-grey colour.
+At 12 months old, they morph into a hard steel grey.
+It takes until 24 months before they reach the usual adult green, with some adults having tinges of bright blue.
 However, there’s one thing that never changes: the horn.

 10 Blunt-headed slug snake